Super Cup 2019: Akbar Nawas - Bengaluru are the strong favourites | Goal.com

 Super Cup 2019: Akbar Nawas - Bengaluru are the strong favourites

-Chennai City FC coach Akbar Nawas has explained why Bengaluru FC should be the favourites ahead of the two sides' quarter-final clash of the 2019 Super Cup on Thursday.
+Chennai City FC coach Akbar Nawas has explained why Bengaluru FC are the favourites ahead of the two sides' quarter-final clash of the 2019 Super Cup on Thursday.

 "I think it is an advantage for them (Bengaluru).
 I think we should have gone back and returned because we couldn't train here for the last two days.
 The field for sure was not in a good condition," Nawas explained.